How do I use Splunk with Wasabi?

 echo "hello world" > test01.txt

-Lets use Splunk to attempt to push it into Wasabi using the volume we created:
+Let’s use Splunk to attempt to push it into Wasabi using the volume we created:

-./opt/splunk/bin/splunk cmd splunkd rfs -- putF test01.txt volume:wasabi
+/opt/splunk/bin/splunk cmd splunkd rfs -- putF test01.txt volume:wasabi

 If no errors occur, we can list from the cli as well to verify:

-./opt/splunk/bin/splunk cmd splunkd rfs -- ls --starts-with volume:wasabi
+/opt/splunk/bin/splunk cmd splunkd rfs -- ls --starts-with volume:wasabi

 As a result, we should see:

-1. If something is not working, it would be logged in /opt/splunk/var/log/splunk/splunkd-utility.log under the S3Client heading.
+If something is not working, it would be logged in /opt/splunk/var/log/splunk/splunkd-utility.log under the S3Client heading.
 You can check from the CLI with:

 grep S3Client /opt/splunk/var/log/splunk/splunkd-utility.log

-Yet another disclaimer, these settings will vary per deployment and you should check with Splunk before rolling it into production.
-The key part is the remote path, which references the volume we created as well as the index name.
+These settings will vary per deployment and you should check with Splunk before rolling it into production.

-coldPath = $SPLUNK_DB/wasabi/colddb
+coldPath = $SPLUNK_DB/syslog/colddb

-homePath = $SPLUNK_DB/wasabi/db
+homePath = $SPLUNK_DB/syslog/db

 maxTotalDataSizeMB = 512000

-thawedPath = $SPLUNK_DB/wasabi/thaweddb
+thawedPath = $SPLUNK_DB/syslog/thaweddb

-remotePath = volume:wasabi/wasabi
+remotePath = volume:wasabi/syslog

 hotlist_bloom_filter_recency_hours = 48